 In general, premium products are simply better looking, apart from the inherent quality of the item.
 And the Thomson Elite is no exception.

-The machined head moves flawlessly into the extruded aluminium tube, which has a nice and subtle ringed texture to it.
-It’s made from a 7000 series aluminium, which is the toughest there is.
+The machined head moves flawlessly into the extruded aluminum tube, which has a nice and subtle ringed texture to it.
+It’s made from a 7000 series aluminum, which is the toughest there is.

 Size, Length and Finish